 Laboratory 2 - Networks

-The aim of this lab is to discuss the material covered in the lectures on the Application Layer Protocols HTTP, SMTP, MIME and VOIP, and those on Application Architectures and Mobile Computing, and to get some hands on experience with some linux networking commands and subversion, which is required for submitting your assignments.
+The aim of this lab is to discuss the material covered in the lectures on the Application Layer Protocols HTTP, SMTP, MIME and VOIP, and Networks.
+If time permits, to also get some hands on experience with some linux networking commands and subversion, which is required for submitting your assignments.

-Please go through the slides for the lectures on Application Layer Protocols, Application Architectures and Mobile Computing.
-As well, go through chapters 11 (HTTP-424:426, Email-416:419, VOIP-416:419, VOIP-421:423 and Cloud Computing-427:435), and the required reading for the first two lectures of Roger Clarke.
+Please go through the slides for the lectures on Application Layer Protocols and Networks.
+As well, go through chapters 11 (HTTP-424:426, Email-416:419, VOIP-416:419 and VOIP-421:423).
 Note down any questions that you may have and bring it up at the end of the discussion session.

 You should be able to answer the following questions, if you have gone through the slides and the relevant reading material:

 - What approaches are taken by browsers to decide whether or not to use a cached page?

 - What is MIME and why is it useful?

 - What are the roles of SIP and RTP in VOIP?

 - Discuss the advantages and disadvantages of using forward, open and reverse proxies.